×

 Care of Taro and Desert Spoon

-Care of Taro and Desert Spoon include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Desert Spoon pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Desert Spoon include pruning, fertilizers, watering etc. Taro pruning is done and Desert Spoon pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Desert Spoon needs Lots of watering and in winter, it needs Average Water.